Sim4n6/plasoWiki/Scribbles-about-events.md

 * an indication of what the event time represents e.g. Creation Time, Program Execution Duration, etc.
 * the source of the event e.g. the Windows Application Event Log C:\Windows\System32\config\AppEvent.evt or specific lines in the /var/log/messages
 * data specific to the event e.g. in case of process execution this could be the path of the executable file and arguments
-* contextual information about the event e.g. user comments or automatic generated tags (event source)
+* contextual information about the event e.g. the hostname of the system on which the event occurred, the identifier of the user account under which the event occurred, etc.

 A more analysts view on how an event can be defined is: